 - Students must be coded as International by the Admissions Office

-- Maintain full-time enrollment (minimum 9 hours for graduate students, minimum 12 hours undergraduate students) as of census date for the fall and spring semesters
+- Maintain full-time enrollment (minimum 9 hours for graduate students, minimum 12 hours for undergraduate students) as of census date for the fall and spring semesters

 How to Apply